PurdueCAM2Project/HELPSweb/source/currentmember.rst

 The rest of this section focuses on research papers that present something new.
 Please focus on the word **new**.
 A good research paper should have the following components:

-- Why this problem needs to be solved?

-- What has been done solving this problem? (also called related work)

-- What is wrong in existing solutions?

-- What is your method?
-Describe your method with enough details so that readers can understand how to reproduce your work.

-- Why it your method better?
-If your method is not better, you have no paper to write.

-- How do you know your method is better?
-How do you evaluate?
-How much is the method better?
-Usually, you need to present numbers.

-Research papers are usually organized into individual sections.
-You are encouraged to follow the same structure:

 Title
 #####